OscarAC/aws-bincity/README.md

 &nbsp;

-The stack is is formed around the classical three-tier model, therefore defining the presentation, business, and data layers for the operation of the web application.
+The stack is formed around the classical three-tier model, therefore defining the presentation, business, and data layers for the operation of the web application.

 &nbsp;